What does my payment have to be to keep my account out of collections?

 Why am I being billed in full when I gave my insurance information to the physician's

 office staff when I was there?

-insurance, you can contact the CBO with your information and we will get it taken
+by your insurance, you can contact the CBO with your insurance information to direct the charges correctly.

 Why when I receive my explanation of benefits from my insurance, does it reflect